arxdsilva/data-analyst-arthur/README.md

 # Project 1 - Graffiti Analysis of Vancouver City Areas

 ## Project Description:
-Performing a descriptive data analysis on the Vancouver Graffiti dataset using AWS services to ingest and analyze data efficiently, uncovering the number of graffiti incidents in the Sunset and Renfrew-Collingwood areas.
+Performe a descriptive data analysis on the Vancouver Graffiti dataset using AWS services to ingest and analyze data efficiently, uncovering the number of graffiti incidents in the Sunset and Renfrew-Collingwood areas.

 ## Understanding Graffiti in Vancouver: A Descriptive Analysis Using AWS